 Nefertiti possibly ruled as pharaoh after her husband's death.

-The circumstances surrounding Nefertiti’s death are a mystery, as her name disappears from the historical record at about the 12th year of Akhenaten’s 17-year reign.
-A popular theory suggests that Nefertiti abandoned her old title at that point and became official co-regent under the name of Neferneferuaten.
+The circumstances surrounding Nefertiti's death are a mystery, as her name disappears from the historical record at about the 12th year of Akhenaten's 17-year reign.
+A popular theory suggests that Nefertiti abandoned her old title at that point and became an official co-regent under the name of Neferneferuaten.